-Christian Rehab Emphasizes That Addiction Is A Disease, Not A Moral Flaw
+Christian Rehab Emphasizes That Addiction Is a Disease, Not a Moral Flaw

 Christian leaders who help clients in addiction treatment know that addiction can affect anyone.
 It doesn’t matter how faithful someone is.
 Anyone can struggle with addiction.

-Christian recovery centers emphasize to their clients that addiction is a treatable disease.
+Christian rehab centers emphasize to their clients that addiction is a treatable disease.
 Most importantly, they remind them that people who develop a substance addiction aren’t morally flawed.
 They’re human, and all humans can develop an addiction.
 At the same time, all humans can recover from their addiction if they’re in a situation that promotes full-body care and spiritual support.

-You Can Benefit from Spiritual Recovery
+You Can Benefit from Spiritual Recovery at Soledad House

-If you’re not religious, you don’t have to turn away from faith-based treatment.
+While there are many benefits of Christian recovery programs, if you are not religious, you don’t have to turn away from faith-based treatment.
 There are recovery centers that focus on spiritual care and full-body treatment.

-Along with our spiritual healing programs, we offer our female client’s personalized care programs that promote a full healing experience.
+Along with our spiritual healing programs, we offer our female clients personalized care programs that promote a full healing experience.
 No matter where our clients are from or where they focus their spirituality, we aim to provide them with the full healing process that will help them get and stay sober.